Sup2point0/Assort/~lists/quotes.md

 ***I would like to die on Mars.
 Just not on impact.***

-***Never forget that the toes you step on today may be connected to the ass you have to kiss tomorro.***
+***Never forget that the toes you step on today may be connected to the ass you have to kiss tomorrow.***